A/N: There are OCs in this story. If you hate OCs, exit to the left.

 "Miss Siri, I was telling you we shouldn't be here before nine."

 "It's three in the morning!"
 Draco shouted, managing to get to his own feet as he heard a crack.

 Slowly, Draco lifted his left arm up, pushing back the sleeve.
 There was no Mark, and yet he clearly remembered there being one.
-Draco also seemed to be a lot shorter than usual.
+Draco was also a lot shorter.

-The potion must have worked.
-He still remembered everything from the past seventeen years.
-Frowning, Draco realized he also seemed to remember quite a bit of things he was sure never happened before.
+The potion worked.
+He still remembered everything from the past seventeen years, but also remembered things he was sure never happened.

 Frowning, Draco stared at Atlanta.

 "You came to wish me a happy birthday?"

 "Yes, you're eleven today!"
 Atlanta exclaimed, throwing her arms out.
 "You get to go to Hogwarts this year!"

 This had not happened.
 By this point, he'd not seen Atlanta for years, having outgrown having forced play dates with extremely distance relatives.
 On his eleventh birthday, he'd been woken up by Dobby at the normal hour.
 Not at three in the morning by Atlanta Black.

 Draco felt mild panic.
 Had he traveled back in time or somewhere else all together?